Fang Chih: Shanghai

 On 25 May 1949, Fang Chi was forced to flee the city with the retreating Nationalist army together with Lei Chen, Ku Chen-kang, Chou Tse-jou and probably Tang Enbo, the last officials out of the city.
 Shanghai fell to the CCP two days later on 27 May with approximately three fourths of the KMT defense forces killed or captured.
 Ironically, Fang's media statements threatening house to house fighting similar to the Battle of Stalingrad turned out to be disinformation as almost none of the fighting in the Battle of Shanghai took place inside the city.
 Some 153,000 Nationalist casualties were recorded which included the complete loss of the KMT 37th Army, the KMT 51st Army and 5 Traffic Police Divisions.
 Most of the survivors retreated to Taiwan via Guangzhou.
-In May, Fang was installed as Secretary-General, KMT Chairman and Acting Governor of Fukien Province at Foochow.
+In May, Fang was installed as Secretary-General, KMT Chairman and Acting Governor of Fujian Province at Fuzhou.